 This announcement represents a single point in time.
 Future releases may impact the information below.

-The Action Plans tool helps ensure that your unique company and project-specific requirements are clearly defined, centralized, and organized.
-Action plans allow users to create plans outlining critical milestones that represent the standards of quality for their defined scopes of work.
+Action Plans helps ensure that your unique company and project-specific requirements are clearly defined, centralized, and organized.
+Users can create plans outlining critical milestones that represent the standards of quality for their defined scopes of work.
 Action plans can also help users maintain a high degree of accountability by preserving records of work completed and documenting the approval from responsible parties for that completed work.